ErnstBecker/BetterButtons/README.md

 ### 💻 Project

-I'ts a program who show a window with 9 buttons, with 3 variants of the each button.
+It's a program who show a window with 9 buttons, with 3 variants of the each button.
 <br>The purpose of the program its show buttons with styles, and modern animations.

 ### 📸 Program screenshot